claramunro-zz/Keg-Levels-React/README.md

 # Keg Levels  :beers:

 Initially built with Angular, this is a react app to track bar keg levels.
+CRUD web application for a tap house.

 ## Component Tree